 1. Let Go Of Reality

-The most important thing to remember is that you are drawing a fist that is cartoony in nature.
+The most important thing to remember is that you are drawing a fist that is cartoony in nature (like in comics).
 There is no need to worry about making your fists look realistic – after all, we’ve all seen the shorts where the cartoon character blows up their fist by way of their thumb and really socks it to them. you don’t have to worry about perfection with cartoons because by nature the style is a little goofy.

 2. Start Drawing The Fist